 Rider Profile - Garrett Gerloff #31

-Even though Garrett Gerloff is new to the Monster Energy/Yamalube/Yamaha Factory Racing Team for 2018, he is set to be a formidable competitor as a rookie in the MotoAmerica Superbike class on his Yamaha YZF-R1.
-Testing prior to the start of the series this year allowed Garrett to get acclimated to his new team and R1 Superbike, and his lap times have shown that he is capable of standing on top of the podium.
+Even though he was new to the Monster Energy/Yamalube/Yamaha Factory Racing Team for 2018, Garrett was set to be a formidable competitor as a rookie in the MotoAmerica Superbike class on his Yamaha YZF-R1.
+Testing prior to the start of the series allowed Garrett to get acclimated to his new team and R1 Superbike, and his lap times showed that he was capable of being on the podium.

-Garrett fought hard to defend his MotoAmerica Supersport Championship in 2017, earning the title again by riding his Monster Energy/Yamalube/Y.E.S./Graves/Yamaha R6 to 8 pole position starts and 17 podium finishes that included 11 race wins.
+In 2017 Garrett fought hard to defend his MotoAmerica Supersport Championship, earning the title for the second consecutive year by riding his Monster Energy/Yamalube/Y.E.S./Graves/Yamaha R6 to 8 pole position starts and 17 podium finishes that included 11 race wins.

-In 2016, Garrett earned 3 pole positions, notched 6 race wins, and stood on the podium in all but one of the 16 races on his way to winning the MotoAmerica Supersport Championship.
+In 2016, Garrett earned 3 pole positions, notched 6 race wins, and stood on the podium in all but one of the 16 races on his way to winning his first MotoAmerica Supersport Championship.
 His quiet confidence and consistency helped him take the title and realize his lifelong dream.

 Competing in his first full season of Daytona SportBike competition, Garrett finished third in the 2013 Championship points standings, with 11 top-five finishes that included 5 second-place results.